Foods from the Americas

 Chili peppers, the fruit of the genus Capsicum, have been cultivated in Central and South America for at least 9,500 years and were widely used as foods, spices, and medicines.
 The fruit is technically a berry and there are hundreds of varieties, ranging from grapefruit-sized bell peppers to tiny peppers a few millimeters in size.
 Some are round, some are long and fat, some are long and thin.
 Depending on the flavor, peppers are used as a vegetable and/or a spice.
 Peppers that have no "heat" are sometimes called sweet peppers.

 Christopher Columbus first encountered chili peppers in the Caribbean.
 Because their spicy heat reminded him of European black pepper (piper) he called them peppers.
 However there is no botanical relationship or physical resemblance between the two.
+Black peppercorns are the seeds of a tree.
+Chilis are the fruit of a shrub.
 The first chili peppers were brought to Spain on Columbus's second voyage by the physician Diego Alvarez Chanca in 1493.
 He wrote about their medicinal effects in 1494.

 From here, two things happened.
 First, the popularity of chili peppers spread through Asia, to Turkey, and to Hungary, where paprika became the national spice.
 Second, hot curry became popular with English colonists living in India and when they returned to England they brought their cuisine with them to England.